-This course will provide an overview of the essential topics in biology that include, but are not limited to, basic biological principles; biochemistry; cellular structure and function, including homeostasis and transport; bioenergetics, including photosynthesis and cellular respiration; cell growth and reproduction; DNA and Mendelian genetics; evolutionary principles; classification and taxonomy of living things; and ecological organization and interactions.
+This course will provide a deep exploration of major concepts in biology including basic biological principles; biochemistry; cellular structure and function, including homeostasis and transport; bioenergetics, photosynthesis and cellular respiration; cell growth and reproduction; DNA and Mendelian genetics; evolutionary principles; classification and taxonomy of living things; and ecological organization and interactions.

-All units presented in the courses are interconnected through significant themes in biology and aim to stress the importance of the study of life, the continuity of life, and the diversity of life.
+All units presented in the courses are interconnected through significant themes and science practices in biology and aim to stress the importance of the study of life, the continuity of life, and the diversity of life.
 Students will learn the ways in which living organisms are influenced by their environment and the role that biology plays in their own lives - including an exploration of relevant, present-day scientific issues that exist in society.